ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

       .. note::
          If users source the lmod-setup file on a system that doesn't need it, it will not cause any problems (it will simply do a ``module purge``).

    #.
-Configure the experiment parameters.
+Configure the experiment parameters:

       .. code-block:: console